Tai Chi classes for the homeless bring community, stability

 The participants take part in the free program run by a retired couple who started the classes three years ago by approaching homeless people in tents and pushing grocery carts near the Salt Lake City Public Library to encourage people to join them.

 Bernie and Marita Hart had one participant in their first class.
-Now, more than 50 people regularly attend.
-The Harts teach tai chi five days a week at the downtown library and Pioneer Park, where many homeless people congregate.
+Now, more than 50 people regularly attend tai chi five days a week at the downtown library and Pioneer Park, where many homeless people congregate.

 Bernie Hart, a 78-year-old retired business owner, found tai chi a comforting way to relax, practice balance and controlled movement when he became anxious before skiing.
 He thought the exercise could help others find stability in their lives.